omcodedthis/Oubliette/README.md

 The edge cases caused by these functions are rectified using `fixEdgeCases()` before finalising the 2D TETile array in `worldFrame`.

-Do note that more expansive Worlds can be generated just by tweaking the constants `ROOMMAX` & `ROOMMIN`, although I have not tested the stability of this yet.
+Do note that more expansive Worlds can be generated just by tweaking the constants `ROOMMAX` & `ROOMMIN`, although the stability of this has not been tested.

 <br>
 <details>